AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 Tenant roles are default roles that assign access rights to users within the scope of your tenant.
 These default roles cannot be removed from the tenant.
 Tenant roles assign a default permissions for each access right in the system.

-There are five default tenant roles.
 The following table lists the default permissions for each tenant role.

 | Role | Read | Write | Delete | Manage Permissions | Notes |
 |--|--|--|--|--|--|--|